Phoenix Water Quality at a Glance

 Plan for Emergencies

-Store at least one gallon of water per person per day for emergency situations.
-Phoenix’s desert climate and potential infrastructure challenges make emergency water storage particularly important.
+Store at least one gallon of water per person per day for emergencies.
+Phoenix’s desert climate and the ongoing risk of infrastructure disruptions — including the possibility of water main breaks or drought-stage restrictions — make emergency water storage particularly important for every household.
+Stay informed via our live boil water notices tracker.

 Water in a barrel